crtcards1/demo_class/Lab Guide.md

 # Step 3: Output configuration
 output alert_fast: stdout
 ```
-Ensure to save just like we did previously with `Control + X`, `Y`, and `enter`.
+Save the file as before by pressing `Control + X`, `Y`, and `Enter`.

-Now lets have snort validate our configuration file to check for errors:
+Let's have Snort validate our configuration file to check for errors:
 ```bash
 sudo snort -T -c /etc/snort/snort_local.conf
 ```